top of page

 2. We will also have friendship evangelism infield activities.
 These activities will help Christians get comfortable with approaching people to give invites, talk about spiritual things, and even set up live Bible studies with folks.
 See our friendship training page to learn more.

-D. We will meet monthly to study friendship evangelism.
+A. We will meet at church for 15 minutes to study friendship evangelism.
 We will also practice role-play doing friendship evangelism with our group remembers.
-We will be doing coffee shop evangelism at Panera Bread.
-We will meet a month to familiarize ourselves with teaching/learning new convert materials.
-These meetings are great places to invite non-Christians to.
+I'll share morning prep you can do for getting ready for friendship evangelism.
 See our friendship training page to learn more about our classes.

 See the article on our purpose and reasons for making evangelism a large part of the culture of this church planting work.
 There are many Bible ideas and spiritual themes shared in this document,